fbpx

 3. What are some of the potential therapeutic benefits of psychedelics?

 Psychedelics are being used in therapy in a structured, supportive setting under the guidance of trained professionals.
-This typically involves a series of sessions, with preparation work before and integration work after each session.
+This usually involves several sessions, with preparation work before and integration work after each session.

 5. What is the current legal status of psychedelics?

-The legal status of psychedelics varies depending on the specific substance and the country or state in question.
-Some psychedelics, such as psilocybin and MDMA, are being studied in clinical trials and may be approved for medical use in the near future.
+The legal status of psychedelics varies depending on the substance and the country or state in question.
+Some psychedelics, such as psilocybin and MDMA, are being studied in clinical trials and may be approved for medical use shortly.

 6. What’s next for the psychedelic renaissance?